Martina Trevisan

 Martina Trevisan ([marˈtiːna treviˈzan]; born 3 November 1993) is an Italian professional tennis player.
-Trevisan is the current Italian No. 1, has a career-high singles ranking of world No. 24 by the Women's Tennis Association (WTA), and in 2021 had a peak doubles ranking of world No. 138.
-In 2022, she won her first WTA Tour singles title at Rabat and reached her first major semifinal at the French Open.
+She has a career-high singles ranking of No. 18 by the WTA, achieved in May 2023, and a best doubles ranking of No. 138.
+For Italy, she was finalist in the 2023 Billie Jean King Cup and won the 2024 Billie Jean King Cup.

+In 2022, she won her first WTA Tour singles title at the Rabat Grand Prix in Morocco, and reached her first major semifinal at the French Open.

-Trevisan has also won ten singles titles and two doubles titles on the developmental ITF Women's Circuit.
-On that circuit, she had reached a career-high ranking of 57.
-Playing for the Italy Billie Jean King Cup team, Trevisan has a record of 6–3 (2–2 in singles and 4–1 in doubles, as of September 2022).
+Trevisan has also won one singles title on the WTA Challenger Tour as well as ten singles and two doubles titles on the ITF Women's Circuit.
+Playing for the Italy Billie Jean King Cup team, she has a record of 11–7 (6–4 in singles), as of August 2024.